How to Create a PTO Policy Blog Feature

 Public holidays

-You can also offer paid time off to employees on any religious, state, or national holidays.
+You can offer paid time off to employees on any religious, state, or national holidays.
 The list of paid holidays depends on the country you’re in and the work culture of your organization.
-Global companies usually allow their employees to take up to 10 optional public holidays in a year, depending on their location.
+Global companies usually allow their employees to take up to 10 public holidays in a year, depending on their location.

 Bereavement leave